NCATSTranslator/ReasonerAPI/examples/Attributes/publications.md

 ### Implementation Guidance

 1. The `biolink:publications` edge property MUST be used as the `attribute_type_id` to report publications that support an Edge.
-Each reported edge must have at least one Attribute object with `attribute_type_id`:`biolink:publications`
+Each reported edge MUST have at least one Attribute object with `attribute_type_id`:`biolink:publications`

 2. `biolink:publications` are typically referenced using a [CURIE](https://www.w3.org/TR/2010/NOTE-curie-20101216/) or
 [URI/URL](https://www.w3.org/Addressing/) but may also be captured as free-text strings.
 If a source provides an Edge where some publications are referenced as CURIE/URIs, and others reported as free-text descriptions, the publications referenced by CURIE or URI MUST be captured separately from those referenced as free-text.
 For example:

-a.
 A source providing only URIs and CURIEs:
 ```json
 {
   "edges": [